Helping Horses & Humans Around The World Quickly Past Attention, Trust, Fear & Respect Issues

 This lifetime of learning has evolved into a system of dealing with horses that added to my insufferable confidence, enables me to say something few other horse trainers say, "If AFTER I have performed the work, you do not think I am worth the money I charge, I will cheerfully refund."
 No results...no pay.

-And everyone who walked into that arena had that guarantee.
+And everyone who walked into that arena that day had that guarantee.
 No one asked for, or even acted like they wanted their money back even though I made sure it was understood by all from the get go...THERE WAS NO RISK.
 It was satisfaction guaranteed.
 Period.
 Some left early on the second day saying they already had what they came for.
 One auditor spent part of Saturday then left.
 She called me a few days afterward to ask for clarification on a point and in the course of the conversation she told me she was totally blown away by what she had learned and what a difference it made in her horses.
 I said all that to say, that the fact everyone seemed to be satisfied was in itself enough for me to consider it a success.

 I had 12 participants and 12 horses, two more of each than I planned for.
 Each participant was able to perform the bonder to a successful conclusion.
 Each completion wasn't nearly as cut and dried as they would of been had I been performing them and not stopping to comment, point things out, answer questions and dealing with all the other distractions involved in the setting.
-However, considering the participants were new to the procedure, trying to figure out their own movements in addition to processing the horse's movements and all the other distractions involved in the setting they all did exceptional.
-In the hassle of the learning the participants may not have fully noticed the results but they were there.
-A couple more sessions at home and they will be jam up bonders.
-(Click here for free copy of the Bonder)
+However, considering the participants were new to the concepts, trying to figure out their own movements in addition to processing the horse's movements and all the other distractions involved in the setting, they all did exceptional.

 At 8 o'clock on Saturday morning I found myself facing 12 horses AND 12 participants and a small number of auditors who were expecting results and a 2 day whirlwind wing-it began.
 What ever popped up, what ever happened got dealt with.

 A couple of hours later I was working another horse and participant combo when I glanced up and saw the little TWH being led from the stall area toward the trailers.
 In a few minutes I heard someone say, "Look at that!"
 I looked up to see the horse being led back in nonchalantly wearing his saddle.
 To go from a horse that wouldn't tolerate a saddle in his proximity to one that could be saddled at a trailer alongside a busy highway in less than an hour tops with no problems or anxiety was quite pleasing to his owner.
-When he left to go home he asked for loading help because he was afraid the horse wouldn't load in less than a half hour.
-Well, maybe he wouldn't pre-bonder but he sure did after.
-This little horse was a listening fool the last time I saw him.

 To my great surprise the bonder didn't do much for him.
 He displayed a somewhat better demeanor out of the stall but not a lot of improvement in the stall.
 Later on while talking to his owner I told her this can happen with horses who are INTENSELY afraid of everything.
 Basically they are like bullies in a school yard who are so frightened someone may do something to them they make preemptive strikes...kind of a "do unto others BEFORE they do unto you" mindset.
 If you confront this type of bully he usually tries the "let's be buddies" approach of removing the concern, after all no one picks on their buddies as a rule.
 I suggested confronting him.

-His owner was quite impressed and I invited her in with us and we stood there discussing our new attitude as he pretty much ignored our presence.
-I suggested she get it in her head *she* owned the stall and she *lets* him use it.
 Later on I saw him laying asleep in his stall and I went in.
 He didn't open his eyes.
 I stood beside him and scratched him and then he opened his eyes, looked at me and then closed them again.
 I called his owner and we went back into the stall, and again, he paid little attention to us being there.

 By the time she left he was a different boy temper wise.
 She fed him without a halter, petted him as he was eating, picked his stall, walked around him and let him get between her and the door and he showed no aggression.
 But when ridden, he still locked up, bucked and refused to go forward freely when legs were put on him.
 I couldn't find any reason for him to act like he was in pain.
-That never means there *ISN'T* any pain only that I can't find it.
+That never means there *ISN'T* any pain, it only means that I can't find it.

 Then I remembered her reaction when he slung her over the stall wall.
 She said she lost it.
 He had hurt her feelings and she was mad and she grabbed a plastic apple picker and went at him for a couple of minutes.
 She said when she finished there was frothy red blood coming from his nostrils.
 She thought he had banged his nose on the wall because she had been careful to whack his butt even though she was mad.

 As a rule, frothy red blood comes from the lungs.
 Some horses, especially race horses, have a condition called "exercise induced hemorrhage."
-The vessels in the lungs rupture under exercise and the horse sometimes bleeds enough to have it come out.
+The vessels in the lungs rupture under exercise and the horse sometimes bleeds enough to have it come out the nostrils.
 I recommended a complete veterinary examination including chiropractic & endoscopy because I'm convinced he was in pain.
 She also said there is no consistency as to the length of time he'll go while working before he balks.
 It's possible he goes until the discomfort in his lungs becomes too great to keep going freely.

 Aggression can have a physical cause as well as a fear and disrespect cause.
 If a horse is in pain, it will not want to work or cooperate any better than a human will under pain.

-While we're on the subject of aggression and pain there was another horse who had little respect for his owner who was a 8 month or so horse person counting time to recuperate from a broken back suffered when the horse shot up from under her after being hit by a blowing plastic bag.
+While we're on the subject of aggression and pain there was another horse who had little respect for his owner who was an 8 month or so horse person counting time to recuperate from a broken back suffered when the horse shot up from under her after being hit by a blowing plastic bag.
 When she performed the bonder she was engrossed in *her* positioning she missed the success signals he was giving.
 I went in the pen and stopped his owner and putting my arm across her shoulders guided her away from the horse.
-As soon as her back was turned the horse quickly approached and followed her.
+As soon as her back was turned the horse quickly approached and followed.

 But the aggression in the stall continued pretty much unabated which, sing along here, greatly surprised me.
 I then decided I'd use him as a despooking example to drill the bonding in him a little deeper and because I had reason to suspect he was super spooky.
-I went at him with a plastic bag on the end of a lunge whip and a 10 minute or so exercise stretched into about a half hour with only minimal success.
+I went at him with a plastic bag on the end of a longe whip and a 10 minute or so exercise stretched into about a half hour with only minimal success.
 I sent him back to the stall so I could regroup.
 Later when I went back to deal with his stall aggression I noticed several bulges on the side of his neck.
 They were so obvious, I was stunned that I had overlooked them.
 When I looked at the other side I saw more bulges.
-Again, here was a horse in pain, but for a few relatively minor vices was being shown and behaved for the most part.
+Again, here was a horse in pain, but for a few relatively minor vices was fairly well behaved for the most part.

 If a horse is ill-tempered, inconsistent, jerky, spooky and defies all efforts to successfully accomplish at least half of what you are trying then the chances are good you have a pain issue.
 You may also have some respect problems, but pain is almost certainly your main concern.
 Get the pain dealt with and if the problem doesn't disappear, it will be easier to deal with.

 When it comes to wolf teeth, *I* want them REMOVED.
-I don't want them chipped off even with the gumline, left alone if they can be felt even though they have not erupted or just casually twisted out without verifying they are indeed gone.
+I don't want them chipped off even with the gum line, left alone if they can be felt even though they have not erupted or just casually twisted out without verifying they are indeed gone.
 Am I absolutely certain they will cause a problem if left alone?
 Nope.
 Not at all.

 I am relatively certain that if they are gone they won't cause a problem.
-No banging with a bit, no tender gums, no jagged remnants left to cause pain.
+No banging with a bit, no tender gums, no jagged remnants left to cause potential pain.

 At Wendy's my hand started itching and I looked at it and I saw a welt in the form of the bit complete with a circle the same size as the one where the bit was joined.
 Back at the clinic, I was able to show my hand to a number of people before the welt went away.
 I wonder how many horses who are given copper bits have a reaction to them.
 Another horse there had a German Silver allergy that caused mouth ulcers.
 If you feel your bit is causing you problems, check the teeth and the metal.